Italian Cuisine

 Can gnocchi be made ahead of time?

 Yes, gnocchi can be prepared in advance.
-You can freeze them uncooked or store them in the fridge for a couple of days before cooking.
+You can keep it uncooked in the fridge for a couple of days or freeze it for longer storage.

 What sauces go well with gnocchi?

-Gnocchi pairs well with various sauces, including marinara, pesto, Alfredo, or butter with sage.
-Choose a sauce based on your flavor preference.
+Gnocchi pairs well with various sauces, including tomato-based marinara, creamy Alfredo, or even brown butter with sage for a delicious combination.

 Conclusion